CB1 (Cannabinoid-1 Receptor)

 What happens when an agonist, or activating molecule binds to the CB1?
 Activation of the CB1 receptor can result in several discernible effects, ranging from therapeutic to hindering.

-CB1 receptors are present in the brain’s limbic and reward circuitry, where they influence dopamine transmission and produce a euphoric high when triggered by THC.
+Among many other things, an important CB1 receptor function is to help regulate and control the brain’s limbic and reward circuitry.
+The CB1 receptor influences dopamine transmission and produces a euphoric high when triggered by THC.

 In addition to facilitating the euphoric effects of cannabis, CB1 is also involved in the brain’s top-down control of pain.
 CB1’s main point of pain mitigation is in the midbrain, where the pain “headquarters” is located.
 Both cannabinoids and opioids alleviate pain through this descending pathway.
 This is the reason THC is a more effective pain reliever than CBD.
 In order to have a profound alleviating effect on pain, many patients may need to recruit CB1 receptors in the brain.
 CBD doesn’t activate CB1 receptors, and is, therefore, less effective in some people to alleviate pain compared with THC.
 However, CBD is an effective anti-inflammatory, so for some people it is effective on its own.